decentraland/js-sdk-toolchain/packages/@dcl/react-ecs/etc/react-ecs.api.md

 // @public (undocumented)
 export type Key = number | string;

-// Warning: (ae-missing-release-tag) "PBUiStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PBUiBackground" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface PBUiStyles {
+export interface PBUiBackground {
     backgroundColor?: Color4 | undefined;
 }